 Young Adult Classes/Groups: Ages 17 and over.
 Focus on a general theme or concept that is related to the social world they are encountering (work, higher education, relationships, driving, etc.).

 Group Intake $150/hour — This will last 1 hour and will be used to help identify individual social strengths and one’s lagging social competencies to be addressed through our group.
 During the start of each new group session Chris will be conducting the intake.
-Once groups have started we may still be able to conduct an intake however it will be with Erica.
+After registration has closed, Erica will be running intakes when she has availability.
 To set up an intake for a Social Cognitive Group please click here and complete the intake form.

 $160/hour — All school based meetings and observations are done by Chris Abildgaard.
 Chris has been consulting in Connecticut school systems for the past 10 years.
 Chris brings a very unique perspective to school based consultation.
 His lens for viewing a student's needs is shaped by his strong background in social cognitive development, executive functioning and mental health interventions.
 If you are interested in having Chris assist you with your son’s/daughter’s educational program, please email Erica to set up an initial intake and consultation meeting with Chris.